gaehlerm/SoftwareEngineering/README.md

         pass
 ```

-An alternative to abstract base classes in Python are protocols.
+An alternative to abstract base classes in Python is protocols.
 If you want to understand the differences, I recommend watching the following video [https://youtu.be/EVa5Wdcgl94].
-I don't have a conclusive opinion about whether to use abstract base classes or protocols.
-And I don't think it's worth bothering about it, unless you are a really expirienced programmer familiar with such details.
+I don't have a definitive opinion on whether to use abstract base classes or protocols.
+And I don't think it's worth bothering about it unless you are a really experienced programmer familiar with such details.

-### Implementation class
+### Implementation Class

 This class inherits from a pure abstract base class defined above and implements it.
-It contains public functions and may also contain member variables.
-It may be anything, a worker class, delegating class or a pure function class.
+It contains public functions and may also include member variables.
+It may be anything: a worker class, a delegating class, or a pure function class.
 Though the pure function class is the most common.
-This class is implementing an interface and due to the SRP is shouldn't do anything else.
+This class is implementing an interface, and due to the SRP, it shouldn't do anything else.

 ```py
 class Sheep(Animal):